Tags Posts tagged with "Dr. David Dunaief"

 USPSTF recommendations

 The U.S. Preventive Services Task Force recommends against giving “healthy” postmenopausal women vitamin D, calcium or the combination of vitamin D 400 IUs plus calcium 1,000 mg to prevent fractures, and it found inadequate evidence of fracture prevention at higher levels (6).
 The supplement combination does not seem to reduce fractures, but does increase the risk of kidney stones.
 There is also not enough data to recommend for or against vitamin D with or without calcium for cancer prevention.
-But as I mentioned previously, the VITAL study did not show any benefit for cancer prevention.

 When to supplement?

 It is important to supplement to optimal levels, especially since most of us living in the Northeast have insufficient to deficient levels.
-While vitamin D may not be a cure-all, it may play an integral role with many disorders.
+While vitamin D may not be a cure-all, it might play an integral role with many disorders.
 But it is also important not to raise the levels too high.
 The range that I tell my patients is between 32 and 50 ng/ml, depending on their health circumstances.

 References: